vom Abzeichen zum Auszeichnen

 The work draws its title from administration letters of the time and it appropriates and subverts the black triangle ; a sign which was assigned to any prisoner classified as “asocial”.
 Thus, the work attempts to reverse it into an honouring distinction.

 Historically, the pink triangle is a well-known protest emblem used by LGBTQ movements.
 That too, was invented by the Nazis as a derogating sign against homosexuals.
 A lesser-known aspect though, is that the pink triangle was intended for men only.
-The homosexual female bodies were classified as “asocial”, a grouping which targeted numerous sub-identities that spanned from homeless to non-conformist women to any behaviour that transgressed the top-down guidelines.
+The homosexual female bodies were classified as “asocial” (mostly, but not always).
+A grouping which targeted numerous sub-identities that spanned from homeless to non-conformist women to any behaviour that transgressed the top-down guidelines.
 The black triangle is considered historically the most feminized category of the WWII.

 Following common strategies of socio-political dissent, such as appropriation and subversion, and while acknowledging similar locations of thought emerging globally today, the work proposes statement-pieces that speak of resilience, emancipation and self-determination of the female body.